Annie's

 During Hanukkah, gifts are exchanged and contributions made to

 the poor.
-On the first evening, one candle is lighted in a
+On the first evening, one candle is

-special eight-branched candelabrum called a menorah or
+lighted in a special eight-branched candelabrum called a menorah

-hanukkiyah.
-Beginning on the second night, one candle is added
+or hanukkiyah.
+Beginning on the second night,

-every night until the total reaches eight on the last night.
-The
+one candle is added every night until the total reaches eight on

-candles are lighted by a separate candle called a shamash.
+a separate candle called a shamash.

 The two books of Maccabees in the Apocrypha tell the story of

 Hanukkah.
-In 165 B.C., after a three-year struggle led by Judah Maccabee, the Jews
+In 165 B.C., after a three-year

 in Judea defeated the Syrian tyrant Antiochus IV.
 They held